 Supplemental I/O Application Question (required for all applicants)

 Below is the supplemental writing sample required case study item for the Spring 2015 applications (October 1, 2014 deadline).
 The case study for Summer 2015 and Fall 2015 applications will be released in November.

 The I/O Psychology M.A.
 Program requires a writing sample essay.
 This supplemental document provides an opportunity for applicants to put Psychology and Science into practice (as expected in the program).
 It represents realistic preview of how one might be engaged to drive consultative intervention aimed at improving conditions for employers and employees alike.

-This is a business case that asks you to write about the company, Microsoft, from an I/O Psychology vantage point.
+This is a business case that asks you to write about the company, General Motors, from an I/O Psychology vantage point.
 In addition, it will allow for the inclusion of personal strengths, key background experiences, and personal perspective.
 Include personal challenges, priorities, goals, and achievements that might bear on candidacy for admissions to the program.
 Bring your own history, previous studies, business experiences, and interests into focus to address the real-world human capital challenges and opportunities the case presents.

 The General Motors Case: